 A: Your Texas license doesn’t allow you to carry a handgun in another state, unless that state recognizes Texas licenses.
 Contact the state you will be entering to find out if it recognizes Texas concealed handgun licenses.

 Q: Can I get my money back if my application is not approved?

-A: Sorry, fees are non-refundable.
+A: Sorry, fees for class tuition and State application fees are non-refundable.
 Please make sure you qualify before completing your application.

 Q: Once I send my application in, how soon should I expect to get my license?

 A: The department will make every effort to issue your license within 60 days or notify you that you did not meet the qualifications.
 If your application is incomplete or some other problem arises, processing may take up to 180 days.